-And out of those few who have Credit/Debit Card only 60% are using it for online purchases.
-Since the order is fulfilled after vendor receives the payment from the client, it is considered as offline/delayed payment method.
+And out of those few who have a Credit/Debit Card, only 60% use it for online purchases.
+Since the order is fulfilled after the vendor receives the payment from the client, it is considered an offline/delayed payment method.

 2. How does it work?

-- Customer selects Boleto as payment method during the checkout process.
-On the order confirmation page and in the e-mail he will get a URL for his unique Boleto receipt which looks like on the image above.
+The customer selects Boleto as a payment method during the checkout process.
+On the order confirmation page and in the e-mail, he will get a URL for his unique Boleto receipt, which looks like on the image above.

-- Customer needs to print it or send it to mobile phone, go to the bank/super market/lottery agency/ATM with the receipt and pay for it in cash.
+The customer needs to print it or send it to a mobile phone, go to the bank/supermarket/lottery agency/ATM with the receipt and pay for it in cash.

-See more details in the YouTube video from EBANX below which explains Boleto in 2 minutes.
+See more details in the YouTube video from EBANX below, which explains Boleto in 2 minutes.

-3. How popular it is?
+3. How popular is it?

-Over 1 billion Boletos are generated during the year.
-The biggest advantage is that anyone in Brazil can use Boleto to make a payment.
+Over 3.6 billion Boletos are generated during the year.
+The most significant advantage is that anyone in Brazil can use Boleto to make a payment.
 But Boleto's share is constantly decreasing as more and more people in Brazil are becoming aware of online payments with cards or PayPal.

 4. What are the risks/disadvantages?